ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

+{% docs plan_id_at_event_timestamp %}

+The ID of the ultimate parent namespace's plan at the timestamp the event was created (ex.
+34, 100, 101, etc).
+Defaults to '34' (free) if a value is not available

+{% enddocs %}

+{% docs plan_name_at_event_timestamp %}

+The name of the ultimate parent namespace's plan type at the timestamp when the event was created (ex. free, premium, ultimate).
+Defaults to 'free' if a value is not available

+{% enddocs %}

+{% docs plan_was_paid_at_event_timestamp %}

+Boolean flag which is set to True if the ultimate parent namespace's plan was paid at the timestamp when the event was created.
+Defaults to False if a value is not available

+{% enddocs %}

 {% docs days_since_user_creation_at_event_date %}

 The count of days between user creation and the event.
 This will be NULL if a user is not associated with the event